2016 Caloocan local elections

 Local elections in Caloocan were held on May 9, 2016, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the two Congressmen, and the councilors, six in each of the city's two legislative districts.

 Background

-On October 7, 2015, incumbent city mayor Oscar Malapitan announced that he would run again for mayor of Caloocan under the "Tao Ang Una" (People First) party.
-Originally, Tao ang Una was Malapitan's campaign slogan during the 2013 elections, but he formed his own political party that was approved by the COMELEC on September 18.
-Malapitan represented and chaired the city's United Nationalist Alliance (UNA) chapter.
+In 2015, Mayor Oscar Malapitan founded their city-wide party called "Tao Ang Una", which was later approved by the Commission on Elections.

+Mayor Oscar Malapitan ran for re-election for his second term.
+He was challenged by First District Rep. Enrico "Recom" Echiverri, and independents including former Mayor Macario "Boy" Asistio Jr., Zenia Cabaluna, Ricky Carpio, and Rufino "Ruffy" Bayon-on.

+Vice Mayor Luis Macario "Maca" Asistio III ran for re-election for his second term.
+He was challenged by Rodolfo "Ato" Oliva, Adolfo de Castro, and Brother Patapat.

 Tao Ang Una party was composed of city-based politicians affiliated with the Liberal Party (LP), Pwersa ng Masang Pilipino (PMP) and UNA.
 Among them was the LP Vice Chairman for Political Affairs and District 2 Representative Edgar Erice and Vice Mayor Luis Macario "Maca" Asistio.

-Malapitan, sought re-election in the elections, up against the former city mayor and District 1 Representative Recom Echiverri, who ran under the Nationalist People's Coalition (NPC).
-Both Malapitan and Echiverri also faced Macario "Boy" Asistio Jr., who served as the city mayor of Caloocan for 14 years.